 The information elements describing the MBS session under consideration is then sent to the MC service clients via MBS session announcement, where the latter need to react according to the announced session mode.

-If eMBMS and 5G MBS co-exist for MC services, the MC service server may decide to trigger the establishment of an eMBMS bearer to deliver the MC media associated to the MC service group communications, if the target MC service group(s) consists of members with MBMS capableRAT.
+If eMBMS and 5G MBS co-exist for MC services, the MC service server may decide to trigger the establishment of an eMBMS bearer to deliver the MC media associated to the MC service group communications, if the target MC service group(s) consists of members with MBMS capable UE.
 As a result, the MC service server subsequently needs to send an eMBMS bearer announcement towards the clients camping on LTE.

 NOTE 4: It is implementation specific whether the MC service server triggers an eMBMS bearer or a unicast bearer to serve MC service clients camping on LTE.